amd/aocl-compression/README.md

 AOCL_TEST_FUZZER                    |  Enable fuzz test along with GTest.
 Only supported on Linux with the Clang compiler (Disabled by default)
 AOCL_TEST_FUZZER_WITH_CORPUS        |  Run fuzz tests with corpus.
 Only supported on Linux with the Clang compiler (Disabled by default)
-ENABLE_FAST_MATH                    |  Enable fast-math optimizations (Disabled by default) BUILD_UTILITY                       |  Enable third party utility build: zstd (Disabled by default)" OFF)
+ENABLE_FAST_MATH                    |  Enable fast-math optimizations (Disabled by default) BUILD_UTILITY                       |  Enable third party utility build: minigzip(zlib), zstd_utility(zstd) (Disabled by default)

 * NOTE: <br>
    1. ZLIB supports quicker compression strategy for Level 1 by trading off compression ratio.
-Enable it by <br>
-   setting environment variable AOCL_ZLIB_QUICK_MODE=ON.
-It also improves performance for levels 2, 3 and 5 <br>
-   while trading off compression ratio. <br>
+Enable it by setting environment variable AOCL_ZLIB_QUICK_MODE=ON.
+It also improves performance for levels 2, 3 and 5 while trading off compression ratio. <br>

 Running AOCL-Compression Test Bench On Linux